With these basic cleaning tips, you can learn how to remove rust spots from a bathtub.

 There are various techniques for removing rust from porcelain, some of which are natural and others of which are chemical in nature.

 Bathtub cleaning is a task that no one enjoys.
-While you won’t be able to postpone giving the tub a thorough scrub indefinitely, you can keep major cleaning at bay with some simple routine upkeep (we hesitate to even call these moves cleaning).
+While you won’t be able to postpone giving the tub a thorough scrub indefinitely, you can keep major cleaning at bay with some simple routine upkeep (I hesitate to even call these moves cleaning).
 So, if you follow these easy steps, you’ll have a dazzling tub without all the effort.

 When you’re through showering or bathing the kids, rinse the tub thoroughly.
 Every single time.
 Allow the water to flow while you finish your shower – after you’ve finished rinsing off any soap or shampoo from your body.
 After everyone has exited the tub, turn on the shower for 30 seconds.
 Take a brief check to ensure that the water is clear — no soap suds, bubbles, or hair.

 Get a shower and bath scrubber with a handle as well.
 After spraying the shower, massage the vinegar into the grout, tub corners, and around the drain.
-This will truly dig into the dirt and keep those places clean, and you won’t have to get down on your knees every week to deal with disgusting muck buildup.
+This will truly dig into the dirt and keep those places clean, and you won’t have to get down on your knees every like to deal with disgusting muck buildup.

 Use a thick paste scrub as you undertake the large clean-up.
-Squeeze it into a sponge rather than the tile or ceramic; you’ll get more use out of the cleanser if you get into the nooks and crannies.
+Squeeze it into a sponge rather than the tile or ceramic; you’ll get more use out of the cleaner if you get into the nooks and crannies.
 Run the shower for a few seconds before you begin to remove the dirt and make the entire cleaning process simpler.